 is provided on the class syllabus and is also available on each school's website.

-What if I am having trouble connecting to online classes?
+What if I am having trouble with online classes?

 will contact you as quickly as possible.
 Know that the college is committed to ensuring